grnet/synnefo/docs/compute-api-guide.rst

 400 (Bad Request)           Invalid server ID
-401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Metadatum key not found 500 (Internal Server Error) The request cannot be completed because of an
+401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Metadata key not found
+500 (Internal Server Error) The request cannot be completed because of an
 \                           internal error
 503 (Service Unavailable)   The server is not currently available